Flu vs. Cold symptoms: Understanding the difference

 What is the flu?

 The flu is a viral respiratory infection caused by the influenza virus.
-It is a contagious virus that can cause mild or severe illness, including death.
+It is a contagious virus that can cause moderate to severe illness, including death.
 Common flu symptoms include:

 • Body aches